rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 +++
 title = 'Exploiting V8 at openECSC'
-date = 2024-05-25T00:00:00Z
+date = 2024-05-26T00:00:00Z
 draft = false
 tags = ['ctf','browser']
 slug = "exploiting-v8-at-openecsc"
-summary = "todo: fill this and also the date"
+summary = "A beginner-friendly journey from a memory corruption to a browser pwn."
 +++

-# Exploiting V8 at openECSC
-## Lyra Rebane

-Despite having 7 Chrome CVEs, I've never actually exploited a memory corruption in its [V8 JavaScript engine](https://v8.dev/) before.
-[Baby array.xor](https://github.com/ECSC2024/openECSC-2024)<!-- TODO: link -->, a challenge at this year's openECSC CTF, was my first time going from a V8 bug to popping a `/bin/sh` shell.
+Despite having 7 Chrome CVEs, I've never actually fully exploited a memory corruption in its [V8 JavaScript engine](https://v8.dev/) before.
+[Baby array.xor](https://github.com/ECSC2024/openECSC-2024/tree/main/round-3/pwn03), a challenge at this year's openECSC CTF, was my first time going from a V8 bug to popping a `/bin/sh` shell.

 Most V8 exploits tend to have two stages to them - figuring out a unique way to trigger some sort of a memory corruption of at least one byte, and then following a common pattern of building upon that corruption to read arbitrary addresses (`addrof`), create fake objects (`fakeobj`), and eventually reach arbitrary code execution.
 This challenge was no different.